Tichborne case: Evidence and cross-examination

-Collapse of case
+Collapse of the case

 On 7 July the court adjourned for four months.
 When it resumed, Ballantine called more witnesses, including Bogle and Francis Baigent, a close family friend.
 Hawkins contended that Bogle and Baigent were feeding the Claimant with information, but in cross-examination he could not dent their belief that the Claimant was genuine.
 In January 1872 Coleridge began the case for the defence with a speech during which he categorised the Claimant as comparable with "the great impostors of history".
 He intended to prove that the Claimant was Arthur Orton.
 He had over 200 witnesses lined up, but it transpired that few were required.
 Lord Bellew, who had known Roger Tichborne at Stonyhurst, testified that Roger had distinctive body tattoos which the Claimant did not possess.
 On 4 March the jury notified the judge that they had heard enough and were ready to reject the Claimant's suit.
 Having ascertained that this decision was based on the evidence as a whole and not solely on the missing tattoos, Bovill ordered the Claimant's arrest on charges of perjury and committed him to Newgate Prison.